emanuel-bg/Measurements_Front-End/README.md

 # TODO

-- [ ] Fix vulnerabilities displayed when `npm install`
+- [ ] Fix vulnerabilities displayed when `npm install` Done running npm audit -production
   - 9 vulnerabilities (3 moderate, 6 high) DONE
-- [ ] Add .env.example with required env variables without real value
+- [ ] Add .env.example with required env variables without real value PENDING
-- [ ] Fix eslint warnings ( displayed on npm start)
+- [ ] Fix eslint warnings ( displayed on npm start) DONE
 - [ ] Remove unncessary files like a.png and logo.svg and any non used file.
+DONE
 - [ ] Format code, there are several files without proper formatting.
 It will help with readability of the code.
+DONE
 - [ ] Consider renaming API to api, it is easier to type.
+DONE
-- [ ] Change any Spanish comments to English comments
+- [ ] Change any Spanish comments to English comments DONE
 - [ ] Remove debugger and console.log, it should be used only on development.
+DONE
   - In production we should use external service like Sentry for error logs.